Vega

 1967.

-A member of the APCT (Association of Tapestry Cartoon Painters), Wogensky is one of the many artists who devoted themselves to tapestry following in Lurçat's footsteps in the immediate post-war period.
-Initially influenced by Lurçat, Wogensky's work (159 cartoons according to the 1989 exhibition catalog) evolved in the 1960s towards a lyrical abstraction, not always fully embraced, moving from cosmic-astronomical themes to decomposed and dynamic bird forms, towards more refined and less dense cartoons.
-While he always proclaimed himself a painter, the artist's reflection on tapestry is highly developed: “Creating a wall cartoon… means thinking in terms of a space that no longer belongs to us, by its dimensions, its scale; it also requires a broad gesture that transforms and accentuates our presence.”.
+Member of the A.P.C.T.
+(Association of Painters-Cartonists of Tapestry), Wogensky is one of the many artists who devoted themselves to tapestry following Lurçat, in the immediate post-war period.
+Initially influenced by him, Wogensky's work (159 cartoons according to the 1989 exhibition catalog) later evolved in the 1960s towards a lyrical abstraction not always fully assumed, from cosmic-astronomical themes to decomposed and moving bird forms, towards more refined and less dense cartoons.
+Although he always proclaimed himself a painter, the artist's reflection on tapestry is very accomplished: "Creating a mural cartoon... is thinking in terms of a space that no longer belongs to us, by its dimensions, its scale, it is also the requirement of a broad gesture that transforms and accentuates our presence".

-Exhibition catalog, Robert Wogensky, The Woven Work, Aubusson, Departmental Museum of Tapestry, 1989;
+Cat.
+Expo.
+Robert Wogensky, the woven work, Aubusson, Departmental Museum of Tapestry, 1989